Skip advert

 The Explorer gets a five-star NCAP score despite some handy safety kit only being part of the Driver Assistance package

-The latest Ford Explorer managed to gain a maximum five out of five rating from safety experts Euro NCAP in 2024, which is impressive given that the Volkswagen ID.4 also gained a five star rating under less stringent testing criteria in 2021.
-The Explorer did better in the adult occupancy category than the Volkswagen Tiguan that was also tested in 2024, but couldn’t match the Tiguan in the child, vulnerable road user, and safety assistance categories.
+The Ford Explorer managed to gain a maximum five out of five rating from safety experts Euro NCAP in 2024, which is impressive given that the Volkswagen ID.4 also gained a five-star rating under less stringent testing criteria in 2021.
+The Explorer did better in the adult occupancy category than the Volkswagen Tiguan which was also tested in 2024, but couldn’t match the Tiguan in the child, vulnerable road user, and safety assistance categories.

 Standard safety equipment is reasonable, with both trim levels getting lane-keep aid, adaptive cruise control, traffic sign recognition and cross-traffic and exit warning systems.
-But it is a shame that the only options package is the driver assistance package, which for almost £2,000 (£500 less on the higher Premium trim level as you already get the powered tailgate that’s part of the package) adds a head-up display, lane centering with lane change assist, active park assist and a 360-degree camera.
+But it is a shame that the only options package is the one for driver assistance, which for almost £2,000 (£500 less on the higher Premium trim level as you already get the powered tailgate that’s part of the pack) adds a head-up display, lane centring with lane-change assist, active park assist and a 360-degree camera.

 Key standard safety featuresEuro NCAP safety ratings